-14.1 Travelling with a carer
+14.1 Travelling with a Carer

-Additional assistance may be requested to support Fellows with disability e.g., for Fellows who are blind or have low vision, d/Deaf or hard of hearing or have mobility requirements or may require a personal assistant/carer or assistive equipment.
+Additional assistance may be requested to support Fellows with disability e.g., for Fellows who are blind or have low vision, d/Deaf or hard of hearing or have mobility requirements or may require a personal assistant/Carer or assistive equipment.

-DFAT will fund the return travel, visa costs and health cover, accommodation and living allowance for the personal assistants/carers for the period of the Fellowship.
+DFAT will fund the return travel, visa and required character/health examination costs and health cover, accommodation and living allowance for the personal assistants/Carers for the period of the Fellowship.
 Carers must complete and sign DFAT Child Protection and DFAT PSEAH Codes of Conduct.
+Carers and the Fellows they are supporting must also sigh a Disability Carer Agreement.
 Please contact the AAFS to request a copy of the required forms.

 Please be aware Home Affairs has their own process and may request for further documentation.
-Visa conditions, medical and character assessments applied equally to Fellows and their carers.
-The issue of a visa to a Fellow does not guarantee the issue of visa to the carer.
+Visa conditions, medical and character assessments applied equally to Fellows and their Carers.
+The issue of a visa to a Fellow does not guarantee the issue of visa to the Carer.